 There is SO much conflicting information about this beach.
 Before I go any further, I want to take the opportunity to clarify the situation about Balandra.

-All this business with restrictions and capacity limits started during the pandemic.
+The restrictions and capacity limits started during the pandemic to reduce crowds.

-Because the beach is a protected area, the local authorities decided that reducing the number of visitors each day was probably not a bad idea.
-To avoid putting too much pressure on the natural area and overcrowding the beach.
+However given that Balandra is a fragile, protected area, the government decided to keep the restrictions in place, long after the pandemic finished, to avoid putting too much pressure on the natural area and overcrowding the beach.

 These capacity limits and protection measures became even more important since a boat accident in August 2022 polluted the area.